Lawyers for Special Range Drink Driving

 Special Range Drink Driving is the term used when a special category licence holder has been found to be driving with a blood alcohol concentration (BAC) of 0.020 – 0.049 grams of alcohol per 100mls of blood.

-A section 10 means you are found guilty, but will not be disqualified or fined, and you won’t have a criminal conviction recorded against you.
+A non conviction order means you are found guilty, but will not be disqualified or fined, and you won’t have a criminal conviction recorded against you.

 What are the penalties for a first offence?

 As a first-time offender (if you have not been convicted of a major traffic offence within the last five years) you can be disqualified for six months.